MoeraOrg/moeraorg.github.io/development/protocols/access-controls.md

 `unset`

 This is a special value used in overrides.
-It means that the higher-level object does not override the permission, so the object's own permission take effect.
+It means that the higher-level object does not override the permission, so the object's own permission takes effect.